fcastilloec/gkeep-list-sync/README.md

 ## Installation

-1. Use the tool of choice to open the directory for your HA configuration (where you find configuration.yaml).
+1. Use your tool of choice to open the directory for your HA configuration (where you find configuration.yaml).
-2. If you do not have a custom_components directory there, you need to create it.
+2. If you do not have a `custom_components` directory there, you need to create it.
-3. In the custom*components directory create a new folder called \_gkeep_list_sync*.
+3. In the `custom_components` directory, create a new folder called `gkeep_list_sync`.
-4. Download all the files from the custom_components/gkeep_list_sync/ directory in this repository.
-5. Place the files you downloaded in the new directory you created.
+4. Copy the contents of the [main branch](https://github.com/fcastilloec/gkeep-list-sync/tree/main) `custom_components/gkeep_list_sync/` to `custom_components/gkeep_list_sync/` in your Home Assistnat folder
-6. Restart Home Assistant.
+5. Restart Home Assistant.
-7. In the Home Assistant Configuration, add the new integration by searching for its name.
+6. In the Home Assistant Configuration, add the new integration by searching for its name.

 ## Usage